Before the Academic Year

 - Determine your school’s or district’s approach to the Pre-AP for All requirement.

-Creating & Preparing Your Pre-AP Team
+Create and Prepare Your Pre-AP Team

 - Watch this video that walks you through accessing and using Pre-AP Classroom for a student account.